carbon-language/carbon-lang/docs/design/values.md

 > TODO: Add explicit designs for these use cases and link to them here.

-### References
+### Reference types

-Unlike C++, Carbon does not currently have references.
+Unlike C++, Carbon does not currently have reference types.
 The only form of indirect access are pointers.
 There are a few aspects to this decision that need to be separated carefully from each other as the motivations and considerations are different.

 First, Carbon has only a single fundamental construct for indirection because this gives it a single point that needs extension and configuration if and when